-I’m sharing some of my favorites below (and what I thought about them), so you can enjoy them yourself!
+I’m sharing some of my favorite thrillers from this year below (and what I thought about them), so you can enjoy them yourself!
 I’ll also include some I haven’t read yet, but that I’ve heard rave reviews about.

 I’ll start with the ones I’ve read so far, in no particular order.